How this all came unwound

 1) Claims for 2006 and 2007, the only year's information is available, listed over 30 funds investing a total of $731 million in over 100 business ventures and receiving $209 million in tax credits.

-3) Only, the head of the Oklahoma Tax Commission and possibly only one person in the commission ever sees the complete set of documentation required to understand what is occurring.
-These tax commission officials deny access to everyone including other state agencies and officials.
+3) Only the head of the Oklahoma Tax Commission and only two others in the commission ever see the "Confidential Tax Letter Rulings."
+The two others often questioned the"Letter Rulings."
+Still, they aren't allowed to see the actual claims filed after the investments supposedly occur.
+These tax commission officials deny access to everyone, including other state agencies and officials.
 The name that keeps appearing as signing tax credit documents is Tony Mastin, the Tax Commission Administrator, the highest career level position.

-4) An Oklahoma law passed in 2007 requiring the tax commission to disclose, on the website Open Books the identities and amounts of those receiving tax credits.
-To defeat this requirement the tax commission substitutes the identities and amounts of those using tax credits, thus allowing those wanting to keep their involvement secret to sell their tax credits to others, to avoid revealing their involvement.
+5) An Oklahoma law passed in 2007 requiring the tax commission to disclose, on the website Openbooks the identities and amounts of those receiving tax credits.
+To defeat this requirement, the tax commission substitutes the identities and amounts of those using tax credits, thus allowing those wanting to keep their involvement secret of selling their tax credits to others to avoid revealing their involvement.

-In addition, the tax commission omits reporting certain other tax credits, those labeled as (Rural) Small Business Venture that are issued tax refund checks.
+In addition, the tax commission omitted to report certain other tax credits, those labeled as (Rural) Small Business Venture that are issued tax refund checks.
 Only reporting tax credits used that are labeled (Rural) Small Business Capital.